 BMW’s wireless charging pad is set to come to other electric hybrids Beemer has in its vehicle portfolio, including the 330e, 740e and the i8.
 The price of the pad and its exact release date has been kept under wraps, but we’d hazard a guess and say it’ll be priced in the ballpark of BWM’s i Wallbox Pro charging station, which costs around $900/£670.

-Having tech that makes it easier to charge electric vehicles could be the means to accelerating their appeal to more motorists originally concerned about the faff of charging an electric hybrid; the simplicity of the BMW charging pad and the fact that it can withstand a clumsy driver running over it, might be the gadget to get people driving greener cars.
+Having tech that makes it easier to charge electric vehicles could accelerate their appeal to more motorists concerned about the faff of charging an electric hybrid; the simplicity of the BMW charging pad and the fact that it can withstand a clumsy driver running over it, might be the gadget to get people driving greener cars.

 What’s it like living with an electric car?
 If you have one let us know on Twitter or Facebook.